noah978/AltStore-Docs/Sources.md

 # That's all there is!

 If you want to see the full JSON example file that was used throughout this tutorial, [here it is.](https://github.com/noah978/AltStore-Docs/blob/master/apps.json)

+My personal AltStore Sources can be found at the [Quark Sources website](https://quarksources.imfast.io) and I would highly recommend using this [AltStore Source Browser](https://altsource.by.lao.sb/browse/) to get a visual display of your Source outside of AltStore.